ehogberg/noaa/ROADMAP.md

 ### 4: Build a NOAA test environment
+- Store data used to generate message in noaa table.
 - Create a test node
 - Create secrets for test environment
 - Connect to test database